Christopher Lee (activist): Activism

 In 1997, Lee collaborated with Al Austin and Elise Hurwitz to establish Tranny Fest (later renamed the San Francisco Transgender Film Festival), the first transgender film and arts festival in the world.

 Death and memorial

 Christopher Lee died by suicide on December 22, 2012, after suffering from depression and mental illness.
 Community healing ceremonies, tribute film festivals, and LGBTQ archives were dedicated to his memory.
 As Lee had not updated the gender on his birth certificate, the coroner labeled Lee as "female" on his death certificate, sparking legal controversy and debate.
 Lee's family presented documentation indicating that Lee self-identified as a "Female to Male transgender man".
-With the support of the Transgender Law Center and Chino Scott-Chung, the "Respect After Death Act", AB 1577, was introduced to California Assemblywoman Toni Atkins.
+With the support of the Transgender Law Center and Chino Scott-Chung, the "Respect After Death Act", AB 1577, was introduced by California Assemblywoman Toni Atkins.
 The bill's mission was to help fill out death certificates for transgender people.
 AB 1577 was passed by California Governor Jerry Brown on September 26, 2014.